dragonflyoss/console/CONTRIBUTING.md

 ##  Postman mock server overview

-In this article, we will see how to import the Swagger API into Postman and use the mock server.
+In this article, we will see how to import Swagger API into Postman and use mock server.

 ###  What is a Postman?

 Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.

-###  Postman mock server step
+###  Postman mock servers steps

 ####  Download Postman

 Download the [app](https://www.postman.com/downloads) to get started with the Postman API platform.

 #### Import API